Your data should be securely stored and backed up regularly.

 If you work with restricted, HIPAA, export controlled or other sensitive data types, be sure to address those specific needs in you storage methods.
 Refer to Cornell's Information Technology Security Office's information on data types, the Regulated Data Chart, and the Data Storage Finder tool for help, or consult with the RDMSG for guidance.

-Consider encryption, especially if travelling out of the country with a computer or physical drives that hold data.
+Consider encryption, especially if traveling out of the country with a computer or physical drives that hold data.